Interview Questions to Ask a Potential Employer - Unique Questions to Get Honest Answers

 Looking for some good questions to ask in an interview?

 Asking an employer questions after a stressful interview can be daunting.
-But if you the same boring questions you'll leave without information you need to decide on an offer.
+But if you ask the same boring questions you'll leave without information you need to decide on an offer.
 Worse, you'll miss your chance to show you're the best candidate for the job by the questions you ask.

+Your best shot is to prepare for your interview in advance (by the way, don't forget to bring these items to any interview).
 This article has questions that will make you stand out and get you quality information.
 Read on to learn how to rock the candidate question part of the job interview.

 Why You Need to Prepare the Best Interview Questions

 Questions that the candidate asks the employer at the end can be key for clinching the job offer.
 Even if it's not, your questions are your best shot at learning about the company before you decide on the job offer.

 The end of an interview when you ask questions is your chance to stand out.
 Don't assume you'll be able to come up with questions on the fly.
 Prepare beforehand and come with a list in hand.

 Remember: You’re interviewing them too.
 The job interview is the best place to get information you will use to decide if you even want to work there.
 And the questions you ask are your best shot of getting a clear picture of your future role at that company.